 The results of estimating equation 1 on plants in the steel industry indicate that receiving a basic transfer had positive but short-lived effects on plant performance, while the impact of the advanced transfer was large and persistent.
-As all plants were still alive and state-owned in 2013, our estimates are on the intensive margin.

 Output of basic plants was not significantly larger than that of comparison plants for the first two years after receiving Soviet machineries.
 It then started differentially growing, reaching a 14.7 percent higher level six years after the Soviet intervention.
 After that, the effects started slowly decreasing and were no longer significant after 20 years (Figure 3, Panel A).
 By contrast, output of advanced plants rose by 8.4 percent relative to that of basic plants within two years since the Soviet transfer and by 19.7 percent within 20 years.
 The gap between the two groups of plants continued to increase up to 40 years after the program, reaching a cumulative effect of 49.5 percent (Figure 3, Panel B).
 These findings are largely driven by the increased performance of basic and advanced plants, while output of comparison plants remained mostly flat during this time period (Figure 3, Panel C).